Wikipedia: Disputes and edit warring

-Wikipedians often have disputes regarding content, which may result in repeated competing changes to an article, known as "edit warring".
+Wikipedia editors often have disagreements regarding content, which can be discussed on article Talk pages.
+Disputes may result in repeated competing changes to an article, known as "edit warring".
 It is widely seen as a resource-consuming scenario where no useful knowledge is added, and criticized as creating a competitive and conflict-based editing culture associated with traditional masculine gender roles.
+Research has focused on, for example, impoliteness of disputes, the influence of rival editing camps, the conversational structure, and the shift in conflicts to a focus on sources.